taraprahlad/personal-website-/content/pages/index.md

     title: 'hi, i''m tara!'
     subtitle: >-
-      I'm an aspiring polymath seeking to understand what the connections between different fields can reveal about cognition.
+      I'm an aspiring polymath seeking to understand what the connections between different fields can reveal about our cognition.
 I like to ask questions, drink tea, and yap enthusiastically with anyone willing to listen.
 In my free time, I'm a student at the University of Chicago — double-majoring in Cognitive Science and Math with a minor in Data